 Offering costs consisted of legal, accounting, and other costs incurred in connection with the preparation for the Initial Public Offering.
-These costs, together with the underwriting discount, were charged to stockholders' equity upon the completion of the Initial Public Offering.
+These costs, together with the underwriting discount, were charged against the carrying value of the shares of Class A common stock upon the completion of the Initial Public Offering.